 Stalking involves making credible threats and repeatedly following, contacting, or communicating a person or someone they have a relationship with.
 Even if the defendant does not make a threat, following, surveilling, or communicating with a person to cause them serious emotional distress may lead to charges for stalking.
 This includes contact with a person's immediate family, significant other, or a person who has or had a continuing relationship.

 Stalking in Colorado is a felony offense under “Vonnie's Law.”
 A first offense is a class 5 felony and a second or subsequent offense is a class 4 felony.
 If stalking also involved violation of a protective order, the defendant could face additional penalties.

 Also learn about the Colorado crime of false imprisonment.

 Call us for help...

-If you were involved in a domestic violence incident that resulted in bodily injury to another person, please contact us at Colorado Legal Defense Group.
-Our caring Colorado DUI lawyers have many years of experience representing clients who have been involved in domestic violence disputes.
-We are among the best Colorado criminal defense attorneys to call.
+If you were involved in a domestic violence incident that resulted in bodily injury to another person, please contact us at Colorado Legal Defense Group. criminal defense lawyers have many years of experience representing clients who have been involved in domestic violence disputes.
+We can also assist with bail and release issues at any Colorado jail, including the Douglas County Jail.
 Contact us today for a free consultation by phone or in-person or in our Denver law office.

 - C.R.S.
 18-6-800.3(1)